-The cluster catalog utilized in this work is based on the soft X-ray band (0.2$-$2.3~keV) catalog of the first \erosita All-Sky Survey in the Western Galactic Hemisphere presented in \citet{Merloni2024}.
+The cluster catalog utilized in this work is based on the soft X-ray band (0.2$-$2.3~keV) catalog of the first \erosita All-Sky Survey in the western Galactic hemisphere presented in \citet{Merloni2024}.
 The details of the detection and cleaning processes and compilation of the cluster catalog are described in detail in \citet{Bulbul2024}.
 We restrict ourselves to the cosmology subsample in this work, a subsample of the primary galaxy groups and clusters catalog.
 To compile the cosmology subsample, \citet{Bulbul2024} applied a conservative extent likelihood cut of \extlike$>6$ to the primary sample, resulting in 11,141 cluster candidates detected as extended in the clean \erass cluster catalog.

-The confirmation, identification, and redshift measurements of the X-ray-selected cluster candidates are performed using the publicly available DESI Legacy Survey Data Release 10 data (LS DR10).
+The confirmation, identification, and redshift measurements of the X-ray-selected cluster candidates are typically performed using the publicly available DESI Legacy Survey Data Release 10 data (LS DR10).
 LS DR10 is a compilation of three surveys that cover most of the extragalactic sky \citep{Dey2019, Sevilla-Noarbe2021}.
-The cosmology subsample is compiled using only the southern area below Dec.$\lesssim32.5\degr$ (LS DR10-South hereafter) to maximize homogeneity, as the observations are taken with the same telescope and set of filters.
+The cosmology subsample is compiled using only the southern area below Dec.$\lesssim32.5\degr$ (LS DR10-South hereafter) to maximize the homogeneity, as the observations have been taken with the same telescope and set of filters.
 This ensures that the subset of the \erass clusters has homogeneous systematics on the photometric redshifts ($\hat{z}_\lambda$) and richness ($\hat{\lambda}$) measurements.
-The common footprint between the \erosita survey in the Western Galactic Hemisphere and the southern LS DR10-South footprint is 12,791~deg$^2$, and contains 8,129 cluster candidates \citep{Kluge2024}.
-The confirmation and identification are performed with the red-sequence-based cluster finder algorithm \eromapper\ \citep{IderChitham2020, Kluge2024}.
-For the catalog used in this work, we combine $g$, $r$, and $z$ filter bands to ensure homogeneity of the richnesses, redshifts, and contamination.
-In the cosmology catalog used in this work, we adopt photometric redshifts for the detected cluster to ensure homogeneity and uniform treatment for all the optically measured properties \citep[see][for further details]{Bulbul2024}.
-Of the 7,077 candidate clusters in the LS DR10-South footprint, we can identify the optical counterparts of 6,562 securely detected clusters.
+The common footprint between the \erosita survey in the western Galactic hemisphere and the southern LS DR10-South footprint is 12,791~deg$^2$, and contains 8,129 cluster candidates \citep{Kluge2024}.